skedgeme/wrecker/examples/Client.md

   rpc sess checkout cart
 ```

-Port is hard coded to 3000 for this example
+Port is hard coded to 3000 for this example.

 ```haskell
 benchmarks :: Int -> IO [(String, Recorder -> IO ())]